DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

     }
 ```

 I'll note that the above code was tweaked several times throughout this project's lifecycle.
 Originally, the code for each of the 31 teams was much larger - this was eventually narrowed down by web scraping using the xpath as opposed to a constant node path.
 Toward the end of my project, I figured it was better to include some data cleaning steps into each team's function - as I only wanted to grab certain data (as opposed to all of the data by every single player per team) for this project.
 The above code had to be reproduced 30 additional times to capture the ID for each team.
-The multi-roster code used will be explained below.
+The multi-roster code used will be explained below, and columns 2, 6, and 14 represent goals, penalty minutes, and shots.
 <p></p>

 To pull advanced stats for each team: